BPOG

 Register of Free Negroes

 The legal landscape for free African Americans was complex and varied by state and locality.
 Proof of freedom often required official documentation, which could involve fees and regular renewals.
 Non-compliance carried severe risks, including fines, imprisonment, or re-enslavement.
-These laws reflect the pervasive challenges free African Americans faced in asserting and maintaining their freedom in a society structured by racial discrimination.
+These registers highlight the daily struggles free African Americans faced in asserting and maintaining their liberty within a racially discriminatory system.

 Where to Find These Records: